gumpu/FPRCade/Docs/instruction_set.md

-## FCPU
+Title

-FCPU instruction set Version 0.001
+Stackmaster-16 instruction set Version 0.001

+## Stackmaster-16

+Stackmaster-16 is a 16 bit stack based processor.
+It was designed to make it easy to build a Forth system with it.

+The processor is little endian.

 All instructions are 16 Bit.
 Bits 15 to 12 indicate the instruction category, the remaining bits are used to encode the function, stack id, signed/unsigned, and/or values.

 The processor has four stacks for: data, return addresses, control data, and temporary values.
-They are indicated by:  D, R, C, and T.
+They are indicated by the letters:  D, R, C, and T.

+The stack depths are:

+- Data, 8 deep
+- Return, 64 deep
+- Control, 16 deep
+- Temp, 4 deep

 It supports the following arithmetic operations (signed and unsigned): + - / * %